christianalfoni/impact/docs/context.md

 }

 function SomeNestedStore() {
+  // We only need to access the key on the context to consume it from a parent store that
-  // We only need to create an emitter where we add the types of messages to send const { addListItem } = context<GlobalStoreContext>();
+  // provides that key.
+If no key exists, an error is thrown const { addListItem } = context<GlobalStoreContext>();

   return {
     doSomething() {
-      // Simply call the method and any returned result will also be returned here addListItem("foo");
+      addListItem("foo");
     },
   };